BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 If necessary, you can delete the current access point in the webserver and power cycle the gateway to force it to read the wpa array again.

-### Enable Webserver

-This setting enables the webserver.
-Although the webserver itself takes a lot of memory, it greatly helps to configure the gatewayat run-time and inspects its behaviour.
-It also provides statistics of last messages received.
-The A_REFRESH parameter defines whether the webserver should renew every X seconds.

- \#define A_SERVER 1				// Define local WebServer only if this define is set
- \#define A_REFRESH 1				// Will the webserver refresh or not?
- \#define A_SERVERPORT 80			// local webserver port
- \#define A_MAXBUFSIZE 192			// Must be larger than 128, but small enough to work

 ### Other Settings

 - static char *wpa[WPASIZE][2] contains the array of known WiFi access points the Gateway will connect to.